STEM NIGHT OPS OVERNIGHT

 Please Do Not Bring

 Please do not bring any electronic devices including hairdryers; laser pointers; knives; open flame devices including lighters and matches; or food or drink items (with an exception of meals for those with food allergies).
+Please do not wear open toed shoes/sandals.

 A limited number of lockers are available to share in the berthing compartments.
 Each group can bring several locks to secure their valuables and personal belongings.
 The Aircraft Carrier Hornet Foundation is NOT responsible for loss of personal items.